The Benefits of Therapeutic Riding

 Therapeutic horsemanship lessons can impact the rider in the following ways:

 Physical Development – Understanding the implications of the diagnoses of each student is imperative as is the ability to develop lessons that maximize physical development.
-The motion of the horse at a walk moves the rider’s pelvis in almost the same manner as it moves during a “normal human walk”, thus contributing to improved posture and gait.
+The motion of the horse at a walk moves the rider’s pelvis in almost the same manner as it moves during a “normal human walk”.
+This contributes to improved posture and gait.
 A mount should be selected to suit the rider’s physical needs.
 Some require a wide, “bouncy” gated horse while others may benefit from a narrow, smooth-strided mount.
 Strength, endurance and flexibility are increased through barn management and grooming as well as through riding.

 Cognitive Development – Therapeutic riding provides an ideal setting for cognitive development.
 Directionality, sequencing, increased vocabulary, problem solving and increased attention span are just a few of the areas that can be addressed through the pleasurable pursuit of horsemanship.